 Cattle Egret (Bubulcus ibis)

 The Cattle Egret (Bubulcus ibis) is approximately 17 inches in length, with both sexes looking similar.
 They are predominantly white in color, with short, dull orange, pointed bills.
 In some rare instances, some adult birds might have deep red legs and bills, opposed to the dull yellow or orange that is generally found.
 Today, these birds are located world wide, but originated from Africa.
-It is suggested that they moved over the Atlantic ocean, from the African continent, and began a slow advance over areas such as the South and North America, until they reached places like Argentina and Canada.
+It is suggested that they moved over the Atlantic ocean, from the African continent, and began a slow advance over areas such as South and North America, until they reached places like Argentina and Canada.
 Their migration over the world is so great, that they sometimes outnumber the native herons that are resident to a certain area.